bradzacher/dnd-notes/eberron/story/Arc2 - Sharn - Galifar Heist/Chapter 1/Chapter_1.md

 - Answers to some questions:
   - Why Should We Help You?
-    > "For taking on this mission, I will pay you 5,000 gold pieces each—half now, the rest when you return with the items.
+    > "For taking on this mission, I will pay you 3,000 gold pieces each.
+    > Half now, and the rest when you return with the items.
     > The schemas and the creation pattern belong to House Cannith, but more importantly, we must not allow the Order of the Emerald Claw to use the completed pattern.
     > I haven't quite determined what the pattern can be used to create, but the reputed power it possesses cannot be allowed to fall into the grasp of the Emerald Claw.
     > Neither the Five Nations nor the dragonmarked houses will be safe should the order attain a powerful weapon.